Mark Bautista

-Mark Arazo Bautista is a Filipino singer.
+Mark Arazo Bautista is a Filipino singer, TV host, model and dancer.
 Bautista received his career break when he became a grand finalist on the Philippine reality TV talent search Star for a Night where he placed third behind Sarah Geronimo.

 Career

 2003–2009

 In 2004, he signed a contract with ABS-CBN, becoming a regular performer in ASAP and host of the Search for the Star in a Million (season 1 and season 2) singing competition as well as Star Magic.

 In September 2005, he released his first album Dream On with its carrier single "I Need You" which topped the MYX daily top 10 for two months.
 Viva Records released a full-length album called Dream On Expanded along with the release of the "You Win the Game" music video that featured a new and daring Mark.
 The song reached the top spot in MYX in less than a week after it premiered.

 On March 24, 2006, Bautista had his first solo major concert at the Aliw Theater, dubbed as 'Pop Heartthrob'.